kpiyush25/twitter_name_changer/README.md

 III) requirements.txt

 The codes and explanations for respective files are as below:

 I) Procfile

 `worker: python mainbot.py`
-It is used connect our GitHub code to Heroku.
+It is used to connect our GitHub code to Heroku.
 Here the second word is the language in which the code is written and the third one is the the name of the file that contains the code.